Chef Vikas Chawla

 For years, he built a celebrated career in the demanding world of hospitality, rising through the ranks and making his mark in some of India’s most recognised kitchens.
 However, a turning point arrived in 2010, when the pressures of his profession and years of unhealthy eating led to a diagnosis of severe diabetes.
-Faced with a stark choice, he decided to heal himself by returning to the roots of Indian food traditions—eschewing medication for a radical change in diet and lifestyle.
+Faced with a stark choice, he decided to heal himself by returning to the roots of Indian food traditions eschewing medication for a radical change in diet and lifestyle.
 This deeply personal struggle became the catalyst for his millet revolution.

+The years that followed saw Chef Vikas immerse himself in the world of traditional grains.
+Through experimentation, research, and an ever-expanding network of farmers and food artisans, he began to unlock the latent potential of millets & ancient crops long neglected in favour of wheat and rice.
+What began as a personal project evolved into a movement when friends and colleagues experienced significant health improvements by adopting his millet-based diet.
+Chef Vikas found his calling: to restore millets to their rightful place at the Indian table, and to do so in a way that honours both heritage and innovation.
 Today, Chef Vikas Chawla is not just an ambassador for millets but a true change-maker.
 His work bridges the worlds of gastronomy, sustainability, and social responsibility by creating dishes that are both innovative and environmentally friendly, and by sourcing ingredients from small, sustainable farms.
 He sources directly from small farmers, champions regenerative agriculture, and crafts dishes that marry tradition with creative flair.
-For thousands, he embodies hope—a reminder that the choices we make in our kitchens can ripple outward, nourishing communities and ecosystems alike.
+For thousands, he embodies hope a reminder that the choices we make in our kitchens can ripple outward, nourishing communities and ecosystems alike.
 His journey inspires not only chefs but anyone seeking a more conscious, connected way of living.

 MOSAIC: What sparked your passion for millets, earning you the title ‘Millet Chef of India’?
 How has this journey redefined sustainable culinary practices in the country?

 Chef Vikas: I have been working in this industry for the last three decades.
 Around 2010, during my final job before starting my consultancy, I developed very high diabetes due to the nature of my role at Haldiram’s as a General Manager.
 At that point I decided to heal myself through food and lifestyle changes, not medicines.
 By 2011 I was completely healthy again and my mission became very clear.
-My poor health was the result of choices like refined sugars, refined flours, wheat flour, and rice stripped of fibre.
+My poor health was the result of choices like refined sugars, and flours, wheat flour, and rice stripped of fibre.
 My journey focused aggressively on sustainability, especially millets, from 2016.
 As I experimented with millets and shared my findings, friends recovered from health issues too.
 That’s when my mission truly crystallised.

 MOSAIC: With Western culture adopting Indian grains, do you think they have helped repopularise millets here, or is it mostly a homegrown revival?

 Chef Vikas: I have many recipes and, for me, all of them are signature dishes.
 As a chef, I believe every dish should be made with such passion and emotion that it becomes a signature.
-I earned popularity for creations like millet paranthas with pumpkin and radish, millet brownies, cakes, and biscuits—dishes you won’t find elsewhere.
+I earned popularity for creations like millet paranthas with pumpkin and radish, millet brownies, cakes, and biscuits you won’t find elsewhere.
 Most recently, I developed millet sushi with 100% barnyard millet and launched a ragi millet pizza at my café in Bathinda.
-These innovations have certainly caught people’s attention, both in India and abroad, but the revival is, at heart, a homegrown movement driven by our own health and heritage needs.
+These innovations have certainly caught public attention, both in India and abroad, but the revival is, at heart, a homegrown movement driven by our own health and heritage needs.

 MOSAIC: How do you source millets for your cooking, and what role do you play in supporting small farmers or regenerative millet farming to build resilient food systems?

-Chef Vikas: I source raw millets in small batches from a farmer in Sangrur, Punjab, who grows a wide range for us.
-Alongside millets, I source organic jaggery from Narsinghpur, Madhya Pradesh—one of Asia’s best agricultural belts—and processed millet products from young entrepreneurs in Delhi and Surat.
-I also procure black wheat flour from a woman farmer in Abohar.
-My effort is to bring visibility and fair value to people who were never into marketing before meeting me.
-We are building a network of growers who use no pesticides or synthetic inputs.
-This collective effort benefits farmers, consumers, and the planet—a win for everyone involved.
+entrepreneurs in Delhi and Surat.
+I also procure black wheat flour from a woman farmer in Abohar, Punjab.
+My effort is to bring visibility and fair value to people who had no prior exposure to marketing before working me.
+We are building a network of growers who avoid pesticides or synthetic inputs.
+This collective effort benefits farmers, consumers, and the planet – a win for everyone involved.

 MOSAIC: Can millets realistically replace rice and wheat in our diets, or is that overhyped given production limits?